How Coming Out Helped Me Accept My T1D Diagnosis

 Diabetes is often referred to as an invisible disease.
 I hear, “…but you don’t look sick”, just like I heard, “but you don’t look gay”.

-Once again, it was thru this community that I learned as a Type 1 Diabetic, the only limitation I had… was myself.
+Once again, it was thru this community that I learned as a person with type 1 diabetes the only limitation I had… was myself.

 My story is only one story

-Today, 1.6 million people in America are living with Type 1 Diabetes, and every day an additional 100+ people are diagnosed —at least 64,000 people per year —it’s a staggering number of lives that are changed forever.
+Today, 1.45 million people in America are living with type 1 diabetes, and every day an additional 100+ people are diagnosed—at least 64,000 people per year —it’s a staggering number of lives that are changed forever.

 For so many, our lives are filled with frustration, burden and struggle.
 We need insulin every day just to stay alive.
 Insulin is a life-sustaining drug, but it is not a cure.
 We need a cure.
 And until that day comes, we need to help each other live the best life possible.
 It is our responsibility, to ourselves and to the community we created and are part of.